nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ### Adding a deadline task: `deadline <task description> /by <yyyy-mm-dd>`
-Description: deadline tasks are tasks with a date to finish.
+Deadline tasks are tasks with a date to finish.<br>
 Examples:
 ```
 deadline submit report /by 2023-03-10